Frequently Asked Questions

 A student who withdraws from or fails to satisfactorily complete the prerequisite or preparatory VCE subject/s (where they are completing this alongside their Extension studies, during Year 12) will not be eligible for an increment in their ATAR calculation, regardless of their performance in their Extension Program studies

-Students who successfully complete subject areas as part of the Extension Program and subsequently enrol in a University of Melbourne undergraduate course may be granted credit for that study, if the completed subjects can be taken as part of the chosen degree.
+Students who successfully complete subject areas as part of the Extension Program and subsequently enrol in a University of Melbourne undergraduate course may be granted advanced standing for that unit, if the completed subjects can be taken as part of the chosen degree.

-Being granted credit provides the option of accelerating through a course, or of having a slightly lighter study load at some stage during the degree.
-Alternatively, students may decide not to receive credit but instead obtain an exemption from a subject which gives time to take additional subjects and thus gain a broader degree.
+Being granted advanced standing provides the option of accelerating through a course, or of having a slightly lighter study load at some stage during the degree.
+In certain cases, an exemption will be awarded to students, in place of credit (which means students will have their prior study recognized but do not receive a contribution to their GPA).

 More information about credit for students who have completed Extension Program Mathematics is available from the Extension Program Mathematics page.

-Refer to your subject area's pre-requisites as to whether you will need to sit a selection test and/or interview.
-Selection tests are typically only held for French, German, Hebrew, Italian, Japanese and Physics and will be completed during January of the commencing cohort year (between early to mid-January).
-It is expected that students attend the selection test at the allotted time otherwise the Extension Program may not be able to make you an offer to study the subject.
+Refer to the subject pre-requisites regarding selection tests and/or interviews.
+Selection tests are held for French, German, Hebrew, Italian, Japanese and Physics and will be completed during January of the year you wish to start.
+It is expected that you attend the selection test date you are assigned or you may be ineligible for an offer to the subject.